X86: x86-64

-Virtualization
+AMD-V and VT-x

-Prior to 2005, x86 architecture processors were unable to meet the Popek and Goldberg requirements - a specification for virtualization created in 1974 by Gerald J. Popek and Robert P. Goldberg.
+Prior to 2005, x86 architecture processors were unable to meet the Popek and Goldberg virtualization requirements – a set of conditions for efficient virtualization created in 1974 by Gerald J. Popek and Robert P. Goldberg.
 However, both proprietary and open-source x86 virtualization hypervisor products were developed using software-based virtualization.
 Proprietary systems include Hyper-V, Parallels Workstation, VMware ESX, VMware Workstation, VMware Workstation Player and Windows Virtual PC, while free and open-source systems include QEMU, Kernel-based Virtual Machine, VirtualBox, and Xen.

 The introduction of the AMD-V and Intel VT-x instruction sets in 2005 allowed x86 processors to meet the Popek and Goldberg virtualization requirements.

-AES
+AES-NI

+The Advanced Encryption Standard New Instructions (AES-NI) instruction set extension is designed to accelerate AES encryption and decryption operations.
+It was first proposed by Intel in 2008.